rien333/numbersense-vae/thesis/README.md

 three, lakoff might be an source)

 1. Firstly, ...
+2. Fusce commodo.
-2. 3.
-Visual sense of number is an emergent property of neurons embedded in generative hierarchical learning processes/models.
+3. Visual sense of number is an emergent property of neurons embedded in generative hierarchical learning processes/models.
     (biological/animal stuff) (Artificial networks) Modeling visual
     number therefore necessitates non-researcher
     depended(/i.e. handcrafted (you could I guess cite dreyfus that this